bahayg/donation-app-frontend/README.md

 ## Description

-Built an application to connect individuals with surplus items to local organizations and charities who are in need.
+Built an application to connect donors to local charities and nonprofit organizations who are looking for volunteers.

 ### Website has: